sjstore2/devsecops-presentation/PITCHME.md

 @ul[squares]
 - You can't avoid security
 - Interaction has been forced
-- Lack of understanding and communication on both sides
+- Lack of understanding and communication
-- Security requirements are becoming more engrained in law
+- Security requirements are  more engrained in law
 - Security abusing its position

 ---?color=#00297c